PAUL34913/msp1-cv/README.md

 -   Firefox Mobile Night Mode

-Night mode on Firefox mobile (iphone 7) is causing the hero image to scroll on top of the navbars instead of behind, will investigate z-index.
+Night mode on Firefox mobile (iphone 7) is causing the hero image to scroll on top of the navbars instead of behind, will investigate z-index and position of bars.
 As the navbar colors have now flipped there is also a 1px white border between the navbar and hero image, need to investigate padding.

 ## Deployment